 Here is why.

-If your anchor is stuck and you have the line attached to the back of the anchor, pulling on the anchor will do nothing.
+If your anchor is stuck and you have the line attached to the anchor’s back, pulling on the anchor will do nothing.
 You will not be able to retrieve your anchor no matter what you do.

 If, however, you tie the shackle to the front hole and use the zip tie to link the chain to the back hole, your luck will change significantly.